Great capabilities with a lower ticket price than the Dyson V8, V10, & V11

 The Dyson V7 is the ideal range if you are on a budget but still want to experience the excellent power and suction that comes with a Dyson cordless.
 It’s probably the most affordable out of all of them, and this makes it quite appealing.

 It’s ideal for homes with pets, and comes with great accessories, but if you do have pets I would certainly go with the Total Clean, particularly if you have a home with a lot of hard floor areas.

 There are some features that make it a bit of a downgrade from the V8, one of these being that not every model comes with a HEPA filter and it is missing some of the little tech features.

 If you are an allergy sufferer or are sensitive to dust etc, then go with the V7 Animal which comes with the Hepa filter and if you need the fluffy head for hard floors then order it separately for around £60.

 If you have stairs and/or clean the car out a fair bit, then don’t go with the V7 Motorhead as you wont have that versatile mini motorised tool.

-Check out the comparison tables below to get the best deals for the Dyson V7 range?
+Check out our best dyson vacuum cleaners guide to get the best deals for the Dyson V7 range?